MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/Creating-a-host-cluster-in-VMM-from-existing-Windows-servers.md

 ms.assetid: aa816494-2a57-40bc-8b89-99b054713b26
 ---
 # Creating a host cluster in VMM from existing Windows servers
-The topics in this section describe the process for creating a host cluster in Virtual Machine Manager \(VMM\), using existing servers running a Windows Server operating system:
+The topics in this section describe the process for creating a host cluster in Virtual Machine Manager (VMM), using existing servers running a Windows Server operating system:

 -   [Prerequisites: creating a host cluster in VMM from existing Windows servers](Prerequisites--creating-a-host-cluster-in-VMM-from-existing-Windows-servers.md)

 This topic also provides information about [VMM actions during cluster creation](Creating-a-host-cluster-in-VMM-from-existing-Windows-servers.md#BKMK_workflow) and lists [Example resource names](Creating-a-host-cluster-in-VMM-from-existing-Windows-servers.md#BKMK_example).
 For information about other ways of creating or adding clusters, see the links at the end of this topic.

-## <a name="BKMK_workflow"></a>How VMM creates a Hyper\-V host cluster
+## <a name="BKMK_workflow"></a>How VMM creates a Hyper-V host cluster
 During the cluster creation process, after you click **Finish** on the cluster creation wizard, VMM does the following:

 1. Validates that all hosts meet the prerequisites, such as required operating system and domain membership